ushasri123980/FPGA/README.md

 2 3 5<br />
 3 4<br />
 6 7<br />
-  4.The final part is the fixed node description.
+  4. The final part is the fixed node description.
 The information of each fixed node is given by a separate line where the first label is the id of the fixed node and the second label is the id of the FPGA it is assigned to.<br />
 Format:<fixed node id><FPGA id><br />